-302. Organic Chemistry
+302. ORGANIC CHEMISTRY

-Continuation of 301.
+Continuation of 301, with emphasis on aromatic compounds and isolated topics.
 Hours and fees the same.
-This course deals primarily with aromatic compounds.
-Prerequisites: General Inorganic Chemistry and 301.
+Prerequisite: Chemistry 301.

-303. Organo-Biochemistry
+303. ORGANO-BIOCHEMISTRY

-A brief study of important classes of organic compounds with special emphasis on biochemistry, chemistry of carbohydrates, proteins, fats, enzymes and other subjects.
-For pre-nursing, pre-medical technology students, and for teachers who have a minor in chemistry.
-Three hours of classroom work and two laboratory periods of three hours each per week.
+Four hours A study of organic compounds, with special emphasis on their bio-chemical significance.
+Includes a study of bio-chemistrycarbohydrates, liquids, proteins, digestion, metabolism, etc. For pre-nursing, pre-medical technology students, and for teachers with a minor in chemistry.
+Three hours of classroom work and three to four hours of laboratory per week.
 Laboratory fee, \$3.00.
 Breakage fee, \$7.00.
 Prerequisites: Chemistry 103 and 104.

-304. Organo-Biochemistry Four hours Continuation of 303.
+304.ORGANO-BIOCHEMISTRY Continuation of 303.
 Hours and fees the same.